Santa Who?

 Santa Who? is a 2000 American made-for-television fantasy-comedy film starring Leslie Nielsen and directed by William Dear, in which Santa Claus develops a case of amnesia right before Christmas.
+It aired as part of The Wonderful World of Disney.

 Plot

-The film starts with Santa feeling ill and going out for fresh air on a flight in his sleigh.
-Because of bad weather, he falls out and lands in Los Angeles.
-After the fall, he is unable to remember who he is.
-An afraid-of-commitment TV news reporter finds him and uses him on TV to get audience while asking them to find his family.
-In the meantime, Santa works in a mall.
+Santa feels unwell and goes out for fresh air whilst on a flight in his sleigh.
+Because of bad weather, he falls out and lands in Los Angeles and is unable to remember who he is.
+A TV news reporter called Peter, finds him and uses him to increase his ratings, asking his audience to find the family of, who he assumes to be, the lost old man.

-The TV news reporter's girlfriend's son repeatedly tries to convince the adults that he is the real Santa Claus, which the adults refuse to believe.
+Santa gets a job working in a mall and Peter's girlfriend's son, repeatedly tries to convince the adults that he is the real Santa Claus, which no one believes.

-Santa still remembers certain details about Christmas but is unable to remember how he knows them, as typically happens with source amnesia.
-All the while, Santa's elves are looking for him.
-Near the end, a couple thinks it could be their grandfather who has grown a beard, and take him with them.
-Instead, when it is proved he is Santa, the reporter regains his faith in Christmas and gains a family.
+Santa still remembers certain details about Christmas but is unable to recollect how he knows them, as typically happens with source amnesia.
+Meanwhile, Santa's elves are looking for him, but a couple have seen him on TV and think it could be their missing grandfather and claim him.
+Santa begins to realise who he truly is though and Peter gains salvation when he acknowledges that Santa is genuine.

 Cast

 Reception

 Christopher Null of Filmcritic.com gave Santa Who?
 2 out of 5 stars.
 Perry Seibert of AllMovie gave the film 3 stars out of 5.

 Laura Fries of Variety wrote "Santa Who?, an original Wonderful World of Disney film, does its best to imitate the great holiday classics, but in the end it's about as rewarding as a lump of coal in your stocking".
-Aliya Whiteley of Den of Geek called Santa Who? "a classic".
+Aliya Whiteley of Den of Geek gave it a mixed review.